section-engineering-education/engineering-education/content/articles/understanding-babel-and-how-it-will-help-you-write-javascript/index.md

 ### Conclusion
 A sugary layer on top of `ES5` makes up the majority of `ES6`.
-Inside, the JavaScript programming language retains its status as the prototype list processing language that we are all too familiar with.

-Aside from some excellent syntax, ES6 provides a transpiler that converts to a rather plain, regular JavaScript in the end.
+The JavaScript programming language retains its status as the prototype [list processing language](https://www.tutorialspoint.com/lisp/index.htm.)
+Apart from some excellent syntax, ES6 provides a transpiler that converts to a rather plain, regular JavaScript in the end.
 One reason for some of this sugar is to make it easier for Java/C# developers who, at first, may find prototypical inheritance difficult to understand.
 Fat arrows, for example, help us to write more concise and modern-looking code while also improving the functionality of JavaScript.

 #### Further Reading
 For more features of Babel and ES6, check out [this link](https://babeljs.io/docs/learn-es2015/)